ynzhang23/Chess/README.md

   - promote
 3. Loadable gameplay with saves made in Portable Game Notation (PGN)
 4. Single player mode against <em>"drunk_maCPUrthy"</em> who generates random legal moves

+## Challenge Faced
+1. When updating each piece's possible moves, King must be updated at the end as their possible moves are dependant on the other piece's next possible moves:
+  - "Castling": King must not move over a square that is attacked by other pieces
+  - "Check": King must not move to a square that is attacked by other pieces
+  - "Mate": King is in check and no longer has any possible moves
+2. When updating each King's next possible move, the sequence it is ran is dependant on whoever is moving next turn